Synthetic language: Oligosynthetic

 Oligosynthetic languages are a theoretical notion created by Benjamin Whorf.
 Such languages would be functionally synthetic, but make use of a very limited array of morphemes (perhaps just a few hundred).
 The concept of an oligosynthetic language type was proposed by Whorf to describe the Native American language Nahuatl, although he did not further pursue this idea.
-Though no natural language uses this process, it has found its use in the world of constructed languages, in auxlangs such as aUI.
+Though no natural language uses this process, it has found its use in the world of constructed languages, in auxlangs such as Ygyde and aUI.

 Synthetic and analytic languages

 Synthetic languages combine (synthesize) multiple concepts into each word.
 Analytic languages break up (analyze) concepts into separate words.
 These classifications comprise two ends of a spectrum along which different languages can be classified.
 The present-day English is seen as analytic, but it used to be fusional.
 Certain synthetic qualities (as in the inflection of verbs to show tense) were retained.

 The distinction is, therefore, a matter of degree.
-The most analytic languages, Isolating languages, consistently have one morpheme per word, while at the other extreme, in polysynthetic languages such as some Native American languages a single inflected verb may contain as much information as an entire English sentence.
+The most analytic languages, isolating languages, consistently have one morpheme per word, while at the other extreme, in polysynthetic languages such as some Native American languages a single inflected verb may contain as much information as an entire English sentence.

 In order to demonstrate the nature of the isolating-analytic–synthetic–polysynthetic classification as a "continuum", some examples are shown below.